 The town of Kigga is 9 km away from Sringeri.
 The presiding deity of the significant temple is Rishyasringa and his wife Santa.
-According to beliefshe caused rainfall in the drought-stricken kingdom of Romapada.
-King Dasaratha (Lord Rama’s father) invited Rishyasringa to be the presiding priest at the sacrifice he conducted to obtain sons.
-The Shiva Linga in the Temple has horns.
-The ancient Vashishtha Ashram is also situated in the town.
+According to beliefs, she caused rainfall in the drought-stricken kingdom of Romapada.
+Also, King Dasaratha (Lord Rama’s father) invited Rishyasringa to be the presiding priest at the sacrifice he conducted to obtain sons.
+Moreover, the Shiva Linga in the Temple has horns.

 The Temple dedicated to Goddess Annapoorneshwari is located in the beautiful town called Horanadu.
-Everybody who visits this shrine is provided with food and is offered a place to sleep or rest.
 The idol depicts the Goddess Annapoorneshwari standing on a pedestal with Shanku, Chakra, Sri Chakra and Devi Gayathri in her four hands.

 The town is home to the Kalasheshwara Temple.
 Bhadra River surrounds the temple on 3 sides.
-The Temple is for Lord Shiva.
+Also, the Temple is for Lord Shiva.
 According to legends, Sage Agasthya made Kalasa as his home but wanted to witness the wedding of Shiva and Parvathi.
-Lord Shiva obliged and gave a boon to Agasthya using which he was able to watch the wedding from Kalasa.
+Hence, Lord Shiva obliged and gave a boon to Agasthya using which he was able to watch the wedding from Kalasa.

 Kollur Mookambika Temple

-The famous and revered Sri Mookambikai Temple is located in Kollur.
+The famous and revered Sri Mookambikai Temple is in Kollur.
 The presiding deity is Goddess Mookambikai also famous as Devi and in front of her idol, is a Jyotirlinga of Lord Shiva.
-The unique feature of the Linga is that it consists two unequal parts – The Smaller right part represents Brahma, Vishnu and Shiva and the larger Left part represents Durga, Lakshmi, and Saraswati.
+Also, the unique feature of the Linga is that it consists two unequal parts – The Smaller right part represents Brahma, Vishnu and Shiva and the larger Left part represents Durga, Lakshmi, and Saraswati.